Crickhowell Arts Organisation to talk about council funded project at UK conference

-Chief Executive Justine Wheatley and Participation Manager Rachel Dunlop have been invited to present about the Powys County Council-funded Illumine project at the Arts Marketing Association conference in July.
+Chief Executive Justine Wheatley and Participation Manager Rachel Dunlop have been invited to present about the Powys County Council-funded Illumine project.
+This will take place at the Arts Marketing Association conference in July.

 The Illumine project is seeing young people aged 16-25 in the south of the county working alongside leading digital artists and creative industry professionals working in filmmaking, photography and sound.
 The work produced by the young image makers will be presented in the new 'y Gaer' in Brecon and is designed to stimulate the interest of local people and visitors alike in what the region uniquely has to offer.

 Rachel has also been chosen by Arts Council of Wales as one of four lead invigilators from Wales to work with the Welsh team at the Venice Biennale later this year.
 She will be spending 6 weeks in Venice in May/June, facilitating visitors to experience Cardiff-based artist Sean Edwards' presentation, and talking about wider arts and culture in Wales.

 Cllr Rachel Powell, Cabinet Member for Culture, said: "I'm delighted that the excellent work Peak is carrying out is being recognised for being good practice.
 We are pleased to support and lead the Illumine project which is giving young Powys people the opportunity to work alongside some of the most ambitious artists working in digital media and interpret their vision of the Brecon Beacons."